Medicare Supplement Plan M

 If Medigap Plan M is Too Costly for Me, What Option Would Work Best?

-The costs for Medicare Supplement Plan M tends to be higher than the other options.
+The costs for Plan M tends to be higher than the other options.

-If you were hoping to have comprehensive coverage and a low premium, you could consider Medicare Supplement Plan G. With Plan G, you’ll be responsible for your Part B deductible.
+If you were hoping to have comprehensive coverage and a low premium, you could consider Plan G. However, with Plan G, you’ll be responsible for your Part B deductible.

 The best part?
-Medicare Supplement Plan G has a lower rate increase than many of the other supplement plans available on Medicare.
+Plan G has a lower rate increase than many of the other supplement plans available on Medicare.

 Feel Confident in Your Choice